John Macurdy

-John Macurdy (né John Edward McCurdy; March 18, 1929 – May 7, 2020) was an American operatic bass, who sang at the Metropolitan Opera 1,001 times from 1962–2000 (and also sang numerous performances in other opera houses).
+John Macurdy (né John Edward McCurdy; March 18, 1929 – May 7, 2020) was an American operatic bass, who sang at the Metropolitan Opera 1,001 times from 1962 to 2000 (and also sang numerous performances in other opera houses).
 Among his teachers was the contralto Elisabeth Wood of New Orleans, who was also the pedagogue of Norman Treigle.

 Early life

 Macurdy was born on March 18, 1929, in Detroit, Michigan.
 He was of Scottish descent by way of Nova Scotia.
 As a three-year-old a neighbor paid him 10 cents to sing "O Tannenbaum".
 Growing up, he sung in the Grosse Pointe Memorial Church choir, singing as a soprano until his voice changed at age 12.
 Marie Curtis, the church choir director, encouraged him to take singing lessons.
 At age 16, she sent him to Avery Crew, a top voice teacher in Detroit, who became his mentor for many years.

 Macurdy attended Keating Elementary and Hutchinson Intermediary schools, and graduated from Cass Technical High School, all in Detroit.
-He attended the Wayne State University College of Engineering from 1947–1949, then entered an apprenticeship program for wood pattern-die model makers provided by the styling section of General Motors.
+He attended the Wayne State University College of Engineering from 1947 to 1949, then entered an apprenticeship program for wood pattern-die model makers provided by the styling section of General Motors.

 He put his apprenticeship on hold to serve in the U.S. Air Force for four years during the Korean War at Keesler Air Force Base in Biloxi, Mississippi, rising to the rank of Sergeant as a radar-electronics instructor.
 During this time, he also sang with the New Orleans Opera House Association and the Mobile Opera Guild.

 After leaving the Air Force, he returned to Detroit to complete his apprenticeship at General Motors.
 Now a journeyman model maker, he worked for Creative Industries of Detroit as a die and patternmaker.
 He also continued to pursue singing, attending Boris Goldovsky's summer opera workshops at Oglebay Park (in West Virginia), Pittsburgh, and Tanglewood.
 In 1957, Macurdy left Detroit for New York City to pursue his singing career.